What does the CTP Ombudsman do?

 When to Contact the CTP Ombudsman

-Complaints and Disputes: The Ombudsman will do his best to respond to you in a timely and effective manner.
-Although you may contact him at any time, you should, if possible, first try to resolve any complaint or dispute within the responsible CTP Office.
+Complaints and Disputes: The Ombudsman’s Office does our best to respond in a timely and effective manner.
+Although anyone may contact us at any time, they should, if possible, first try to resolve any complaint or dispute within the responsible CTP Office.
 The Ombudsman does not get involved in matters that are in litigation.

 General Comments and Suggestions

-The Ombudsman is interested in hearing from you about the effectiveness of CTP’s programs and about problems that may be getting in the way of carrying out the Center’s regulatory responsibilities.
-He welcomes such input because it helps CTP to continually assess and improve the work that it does.
+The Ombudsman is interested in hearing about the effectiveness of CTP’s programs and about problems that may be getting in the way of carrying out the Center’s regulatory responsibilities.
+We welcome such input because it helps CTP to continually assess and improve the work that it does.

-If you contact the Ombudsman you may prefer to keep your identity confidential and may ask to keep your name, the name of your company or even the nature of your complaint confidential.
-Generally, he can keep this information confidential if you request him to do so.
+Parties who contact the Ombudsman’s Office may prefer to keep their identity, name, company name, or even the nature of the complaint confidential.
+Generally, we can keep this information confidential if requested.
 Naturally, a pledge of confidentiality may preclude the Ombudsman from facilitating a resolution to a specific problem.
-If so, he will explain this to you, and not proceed to look into a matter unless you release him from the pledge.
+If so, we will explain this conflict and will not proceed to look into a matter without permission to share the previously confidential information.
 There are a few areas, however, in which confidentiality cannot be preserved, such as allegations of criminal activity, which must be reported to the FDA Office of Criminal Investigations.
 Even in these situations, though, the identity of a confidential source may be protected from disclosure to the public.
 Also, FDA has a very strict non-retaliation policy that protects anyone who complains about the Agency or any of its employees.
 The CTP Ombudsman follows a code of ethics and operating principles drawn from those established by the Coalition of Federal Ombudsmen, the United States Ombudsman Association, and the International Ombudsman Association.
 These include standards for ensuring confidentiality, impartiality, and informality.